-The Company has three part-time employees.
-Of these, two are officers of the Company.
-Brad Juneau is the Chairman, President and Chief Executive Officer of the Company and is responsible for the management of the Company.
+The Company has one full-time employee, Rick Van Nieuwenhuyse, its President and Chief Executive Officer who is responsible for the management of the Company.
+Brad Juneau serves as the Company's Executive Chairman.
 Leah Gaines is the Vice President, Chief Financial Officer, Chief Accounting Officer, Treasurer and Secretary of the Company and is responsible for the financial and accounting affairs of the Company.
+Mr. Juneau and Ms. Gaines provide their services to the Company through a management agreement with JEX.
+See Note 12. - Related Party Transactions.
 The Company also uses the services of independent consultants and contractors to perform various professional services, including land acquisition, legal, environmental and tax services.
-In addition, the Joint Venture Company utilizes the services of Avalon to perform geological, exploration and drilling operation services and independent third party engineering firms to evaluate any mineral resources identified.
+In addition, the Joint Venture Company utilizes the services of consultants and independent contractors to perform geological, exploration and drilling operation services and independent third-party engineering firms to evaluate any mineral resources identified.